PeetrP/umbrellaplug.github.io/README.md

 **The plugin will not work without at least 1 of these types of accounts**

 ## Issues
 Please do not mention any other addons in issues.
-Any issue opened for Fen Lite will be closed immediately.
-No work will be done on Fen Lite, it is only being hosted.

 ## Logs
 Enable Logs: Go to Umbrella settings and select Debugging on the left hand side.